mcs07/PubChemPy/docs/source/guide/install.rst

     python setup.py install

 The setup.py command will install PubChemPy in your `site-packages` folder so it is automatically available to all your python scripts.
-Intead, you may prefer to just copy the pubchempy.py file into the desired project directory to only make it available to that project.
+Instead, you may prefer to just copy the pubchempy.py file into the desired project directory to only make it available to that project.

 Option 3: Clone the repository